materials-marketplace/user-docs/docs/source/ucs/uc1.md

             description: Transformation update model
 ```

-First the version of openAPI that we are targeting. which is 3.0.0.
+First the version of openAPI is provided which is 3.0.0.

 ```yml
 openapi: 3.0.0
 ```

-We start with some basic infos that have the only purpose of providing a description
+We continue with some basic information that have the only purpose of providing a description to the user

 ```yml
 info: